 Launched in 2013, RealtyMogul is a commercial real estate crowdfunding platform.
-Since 2014, the platform allows investors large and small to invest in privately held real-estate investment trusts (REITs).
+Since 2014, the platform has allowed investors large and small to invest in privately held real-estate investment trusts (REITs).
 It also helps accredited investors take part in private deals.

-Even though investors only have to invest $1,000 to $5,000 at a time, RealtyMogul makes it possible for its investors to fund deals worth millions of dollars.
+Even though investors only have to invest at least $5,000 at a time, RealtyMogul makes it possible for its investors to fund deals worth millions of dollars.
 It opens up the world of commercial real estate to everyday investors.

-One of RealtyMogul’s points of differentiation is that it makes it easy to invest using a 1031 exchange.
+Another one of RealtyMogul’s strengths is that it makes it easy to invest using a 1031 exchange.
 If you need to reinvest the proceeds after selling a rental property, you can invest in RealtyMogul and gain the benefits of a 1031 exchange.
 Basically, this means that you can defer capital gains on the transaction until you sell your RealtyMogul shares.
 This can be a great way for someone who wants to become a more passive real estate investor.
 Before engaging in a 1031 exchange, you should always consult a tax professional.

-Unlike most commercial real estate crowdfunding sites, RealtyMogul is open to both accredited and non-accredited investors.
+Unlike many commercial real estate crowdfunding sites, RealtyMogul is open to both accredited and non-accredited investors.
 Non-accredited investors can invest in the site’s proprietary REITs.
-These REITs are privately held and non-traded.
-Usually, that means your cash is locked up indefinitely.

 Accredited investors can invest in individual “equity opportunities.”
 Equity opportunities give investors the opportunity to buy a share of an LLC.
 The LLC then owns a specific property.
 These investments are highly illiquid.
 You should not expect to unlock your cash until the project is complete and the LLC is dissolved.